-The geometric plane defined in Section 2.1 is partitioned into a number of axis aligned rectangles $[x, y] \times [v, w]$ , such that the number of updates in each rectangle is $\Theta(R)$ .
-For each rectangle we store a list of the updates in the rectangle in lexicographical order by first the value and secondly the version of that update.
-Note that this groups equal values consecutively in the list.
-To allow efficiently locating a rectangle for a given version and value, we store a list indexed by version identifier, where we for each version v store a pointer to the root of a B-tree $P_v$ over the rectangles left-to-right containing $S_v$ (see Section 2.4).
-Further, we require that each rectangle contains $\Omega(R)$ values which are present in all versions the rectangle spans.
-We denote such a value as spanning.
-If $\overline{N} = \mathcal{O}(R)$ , all updates are stored in a single list.
+The geometric plane defined in Section 2.1 is partitioned into a set of axis aligned rectangles $[x, y] \times [v, w]$, such that the number of updates in each rectangle is $\Theta(R)$.
+For each rectangle we store a list of the updates in the rectangle in lexicographical order by first the key and secondly the version of that update.
+Note that equal keys are group consecutively in the list.
+To allow efficiently locating a rectangle for a given version and key, we store a list indexed by version identifier, where we for each version v store a pointer to the root of a B-tree P_v over the rectangles left-to-right containing S_v (see Section 2.4).
+The tree P_v has degree $\Theta(B)$ and does not store buffered updates.
+Further, we require that each rectangle contains $\Omega(R)$ keys which are present in all versions the rectangle spans.
+We denote such a key as spanning.
+If $\overline{N} = O(R)$, all updates are stored in a single list.

 New updates are buffered, to achieve I/O efficient update bounds.
-The topmost rectangles, which cover the current version $v_c$ , are all open, with all other rectangles being closed.
+The topmost rectangles, which cover the current version v_c , are all open, with all other rectangles being closed.
 Crucially, new updates are always performed in the current version.
-We maintain the invariant that for a buffered update, i.e., an update that has not yet been flushed to the corresponding rectangle, the corresponding rectangle must be open.
+We maintain the invariant that for a buffered update, i.e., an update not having been flushed to the corresponding rectangle yet, the rectangle must be open.

-For the open rectangles, we store a $B^{\varepsilon}$ -tree T, such that recent updates to the open rectangles are buffered.
-We let the maximum degree of an internal node in T be $2\Delta$ .
-Each internal node of T contains a buffer of up to $2\Delta F$ updates, sorted lexicographically by value and version.
+For the open rectangles, we store a B^{ε} -tree T, such that recent updates to the open rectangles are buffered.
+We let the maximum degree of an internal node in T be $2\Delta - 1$.
+Each internal node of T contains a buffer of up to $2\Delta F$ updates, sorted lexicographically by key and version.
 Additionally, each update stores if the update is an insertion or deletion.

-Consider a full buffer, i.e., it contains at least $2\Delta F$ updates, where each update should be flushed to one of the at most $2\Delta$ children.
-Then, there must exist a subset of size at least Fupdates, which should be flushed to the same child.
+Consider a full buffer, i.e., it contains at least $2\Delta F$ updates, where each update should be flushed to one of the at most $2\Delta - 1$ children.
+Then, there must exist a subset of least F updates that should be flushed to the same child.

-The setup is illustrated on Figure 2.
-The vertical black and gray lines represent the version intervals containing a value.
+The setup is illustrated on Figure 1(right).
+The vertical black and gray lines represent the version intervals containing a key.
 The black lines represent updates present in the list of updates contained in that rectangle, while the gray lines and endpoints represent updates contained in buffers of T, which are illustrated at the top of the figure.